 SIP had a large number of partners and sub-contractors.
 Read more »

 SIP worked to develop ways of funding and conducting collaborative research for applying methods of sustainable intensification in agriculture.

 A holistic approach that examined SI from various perspectives and timeframes at farm, landscape, supply chain and market levels.

 SIP produced tools to help individuals and groups to identify SI opportunities that exist and are appropriate to them, as well as balance different objectives and priorities in their delivery.

 Food, farming and environmental policy are interconnected.
 Whilst not a policy goal per se, SI can help deliver Defra priorities such as growing the rural economy, leading the world in food and farming, and improving the environment.

 Whilst a large amount of information about the economic, environmental and social performance of farming exists, these tend to be very specific areas of research.
 The integration of knowledge to inform land management decisions tends to be done by farmers or advisers themselves.
-The SIP is exploring ways of integrating current knowledge of systems-based approaches to support, farmers, land managers, the agri-food industry and policy-makers balance and maximise best performance within these areas.
+The SIP explored ways of integrating current knowledge of systems-based approaches to support, farmers, land managers, the agri-food industry and policy-makers balance and maximise best performance within these areas.